mraiser/newbound/README.md

 The Newbound software is an HTML5 app framework for connecting devices like computers, smartphones, tablets and devices on the Internet of Things (IoT) directly and securely with one another.
-The software includes a local web service and a set of default apps that provide the core functionality, including P2P communication, security, encryption, data storage, file transfer, port-forwarding, app publishing and much more.
+Newbound apps can be written in Rust, Java, JavaScript or Python.
+The software includes a local web service and a set of default apps that provide the core functionality, including P2P communication, security, encryption, data storage, app publishing and much more.
 Makers and developers can easily incorporate the Newbound software into their own apps and "smart-things" to extend their creation's functionality with our easy to use [API](https://www.newbound.io/documentation/reference.html).

 [Documentation](https://www.newbound.io/documentation/index.html)